 Roadway Management System

-One of the most important aspects of RMS is having a viewable representation of a State Road (SR), this is accomplished with a graphical diagram called a Straight Line Diagram (SLD).
+One of the most important aspects of RMS is having a viewable representation of a state road (SR).
+This is accomplished with a graphical diagram called a straight line diagram (SLD).
 PennDOT produces electronic versions of the SLD for every state road, in every county, annually.
-Hardcopy versions of the SLDs are also printed annually and can be obtained by contacting the PennDOT Sales Store.
+Hardcopy versions of the SLDs are also printed annually and can be obtained by contacting the

 Data stored and managed in RMS includes roadway geometry information, traffic information, pavement and shoulder history, maintenance history, municipal and legislative boundaries, intersections, roadside features, structure locations, railroad crossings information, pavement testing, condition survey information (including guide rail and drainage features), and posting/bonding information.
 One of the primary uses of RMS is the annual allocation of highway maintenance funds.